 The separate account records premiums, considerations (net of loading for sales charges such as commissions and premium taxes) and receipts (other than for net investment income and realized capital gains and losses) as income transfers from the general account.
 Net investment income and realized and unrealized capital gains and losses relating to the investment operations of the separate account are recorded as income in the Summary of Operations.
 When the contract provides for such, expenses and taxes associated with the separate account investment operations shall be deducted in the determination of net investment income.
 Deposits and withdrawals on deposit-type contracts shall be recorded in the Summary of Operations.
 Benefits and surrenders, reserve transfers, policy loans, policyholder charges (e.g., fees associated with investment management, administration, and contract guarantees), and federal income taxes relating to the separate account are recorded as expense transfers to the general account in the Summary of Operations.
 The net change in aggregate reserves relating to separate account contracts is reported as an expense in the Summary of Operations.

+Measurement of Separate Account Assets

+Assets supporting separate account contracts, except for contracts captured in paragraph 18, shall be reported at fair value, as determined under SSAP No. 100—Fair Value.
+Assets held in the separate account that reflect seed money from the general account shall follow all provisions of the SSAP to which the asset would be applicable if held in the general account.
+Assets that would not qualify for admittance in the general account are not permitted to be used as seed money in the separate account.